Palm Sunday

 6:30 pm: In-person & Livestream

-Good Friday Worship offers us the chance to reflect upon the lengths to which God will go to tell us we are loved and not forgotten.
-A contemplative service which includes the King of Glory Sanctuary Choir will create a powerful backdrop to consider our Lord’s great sacrifice.
+Good Friday Worship offers us the opportunity to reflect upon the depth of God’s love for us.
+A contemplative service which includes the reading of Jesus’ passion and the Sanctuary Choir helping create a musical backdrop to consider our Lord’s great sacrifice.
 As Christ went willingly to the Cross, may we open our hearts to the pain and joy of living.

 Easter